bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-08-14-newsletter.md

 *Notable commits this week in [Bitcoin Core][core commits], [LND][lnd commits], and [C-lightning][cl commits].
 Does not include Bitcoin Core
-#13907 described above.
+#13907 or #13666 described above.
 Note: the bulk of the changes to all three
 projects this week seemed to be improvements to their automated testing code; we aren't describing those in this newsletter, but we're sure users and developers highly appreciate that work.*